chaos-dev/rogueriver/README.md

 #### I found a bug.
 What do I do?

-Please report any issues on the Github Issues page.
+Please report any problems on the [Github Issues page](https://github.com/chaos-dev/rogueriver/issues).

+#### Will there be further development or versions of this game?

+This game was created for the 2017 7-Day Roguelike Challenge, and was completed for that challenge.
+Expanding it would go against the spirit of the challenge.
+The current plan is to only release fixes, but not new features or a 2.0.0 version.